yWorks/yfiles-for-html-demos/demos/input/reshapehandleconfiguration/README.md

 - _Red nodes_ cannot be resized.
 They don't display resize handles.
 - _Green nodes_ show only four handles at the corners.
 During resizing, these handles always maintain the aspect ratio of the node.
+- _Dark blue nodes_ show only one handle in the bottom right corner.
+During resizing, this handle always maintains the center of the node.
+- _Purple nodes_ show four handles at the corners and four different handles at the sides.
+During resizing, the corner handles always maintain the aspect ratio of the node while the border handles don't.
 - _Orange nodes_ cannot extend beyond the black rectangle.
 Note that orange nodes can only be resized so that the new bounding box stays withing the bounding black rectangle.
-- _Blue nodes_ combine the behavior of the orange and green nodes.
+- _Light blue nodes_ combine the behavior of the orange and green nodes.